NHMDenmark/DaSSCo-Integration/Documentation/Integration_to_hpc_sequence.md

 _Module: Cropping & Derivative_

+CHANGE REFINERY AND DOCUMENTATION HERE TO GET METADATA FOR THE ASSET NOW AGAIN, OTHERWISE OCR IS NOT PRESENT IN THE METADATA
 23. Integration server asks HPC server(script) to start a cropping and derivative job for the asset - [hpc_pipeline_cropping&derivatives](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_cropping%26derivatives.md)
 24. HPC queues the job via [hpc_pipeline_feedbackQueue](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_feedbackQueue.md) and notifies the integration server job_id and asset_guid - [hpc job queued](Component_write_up/hpc_api_queue_job.md)
 25. Integration server updates the track database with the information it received in the previous step about the queued asset.